 - HTTPMethod: the HTTP method used to submit the request, such as GET.

-- Use the StringToSign string to calculate the HMAC value of the signature as defined
+- Use the preceding string to calculate the hash-based message authentication code (HMAC)

 Assume that the AccessKey ID is testid and the AccessKey secret is testsecret.
 Then, the Key used to calculate the HMAC value of the signature is testsecret&.
 The calculated signature string is

 The following example shows the request URL with the Signature parameter: